Seller Concession Examples: When Buyers Request Repairs and Closing Cost Help

 • Sporting or lawn equipment: Buyers sometimes take an interest in a boat or other equipment that the sellers intend to take with them when they leave.
 “We’ve had people ask for all kinds of stuff,” Cowart says.
 “I don’t think people sometimes realize the value of what they’re asking for, either.
 ‘Can you leave that tractor?’
 Well, that tractor is $47,000.”

-• Fruits and vegetables: Depending on where you live and if you have fruit trees or agricultural property, you and your agent might have to work out a concession for emblements, or crops.
+• Fruits and vegetables: Depending on where you live and if you have fruit trees or agricultural property, you and your agent might have to work out a concession for emblements or crops.
 In a nutshell, this allows whoever grew the crops to return to pick the fruit or vegetables produced on the property they’ve sold.
 “It really came up for farmers when they would sell land that they would still have access to their crops,” Wells says.

-• Custom fixtures: Cowart once represented a seller whose husband had a custom-built a pergola for their home.
+• Custom fixtures: Cowart once represented a seller whose husband had a custom-built pergola for their home.
 The sellers took the pergola when they moved out, but the buyers expected it to be there.
 Cowart says she offered to buy materials and pay the seller to build the buyers another one, or at least pay the sellers to return it.
 “I said, ‘Help me help you.’ … There was too much animosity over a pergola.”
 The sellers realized that the pergola had the wrong dimensions for their new place and returned it after all.

 • Family photographs: Sellers of one historic home built in 1891 were surprised when one set of potential buyers asked them to include two framed photos from the mantle in the sale because they liked their historic look.
 “They were actually family photos,” Cowart says.
 “The sellers were like, ‘They are historic.
 They’re our great-grandpa.
 And we’re not leaving them.’”

 While it’s fine to tell your agent which specific items of personal property are off-limits during the sale, it’s best to let your agent handle any concessions and negotiations.
-Emotions on either side can spoil any concessions someone is willing to make.
+Emotions on either side can spoil any incentives someone is willing to make.

 Samson recalls how one client selling a $1.5 million house didn’t want the furniture from the basement recreation area, including a pool table.
 The seller happened to meet the prospective buyer during the home inspection and told the buyer that he could have the basement furniture, too.